Flabbyaxe272/recipebook/docs/recipes/farris-stroganoff.md

 __Servings per Recipe__: 4

 __Description__: This is something that I've enjoyed and like due to the simplicity of the recipe.
+Similar to [a Wassom Recipe](hamburger-rice-sauce.md) and [another Farris Recipe](creamy-beef-and-rice.md).
+I recommend the Farris Recipe.

 ***